ERJoseJohnson/lionsbot-test/README.md

 # lionsbot_test
+Worked on the Mobile Technical Test.
+Application developed using Flutter.

 ## Getting Started

-Application developed and tested on Pixel 4a
+Application developed and tested on personal Pixel 4a

 ## Login credentials
 Use the credentials below to login to the application